Same-sex marriage (SSM) in Maine

 - Prohibited and later allowed marriages by deaf couples.

 - Allowed or prohibited marriage by first cousins.

-It is the state government that issues marriage certificates to couples, registers their marriage, and offers benefits and protections to married couples and their children.
+It is the state government that decides who can marry, issues marriage certificates to couples, registers their marriage, and offers a few hundred benefits and protections to married couples and their children.